lucy-musicalfish/ducks-team-23/README.md

 While the server program is still running.
 Open robot.cpp from AVC_robot.
 Geany will still have the custom make commands saved in its build option.
 All you need to do is build and then make, or Shift + F9.
 You then need to execute robot.cpp (F5 by default).
 May need to execute twice to run the program.

+**VERSIONS:**
+12/6/20: Stephen-Robot-Completion-v.0.2 is the current version.
+We will discuss merging things onto the master branch today.

 **NOTES:**